Srilalithans/Cloud_Storage_and_Development_In_Distrubuted_File_Systems/README.md

-# Distributed_Cloud_Storage
+# Innovations in Distributed Cloud Storage
  Repository for TDC Assignment

-Welcome to the Implementation Overview for the Term Paper on TDC Here, I’ll explain the steps used to implement various innovations in distributed cloud storage as outlined in the Term Paper:
+Welcome to the Implementation Overview for the Term Paper on TDC Here, we’ll explain the steps used to implement various innovations in distributed cloud storage as outlined in the Term Paper:

 1. Storage Scalability
 i) In the AWS Management Console, select Services and navigate to S3.